-This covers the morphology, physiology, life cycles, and epidemiology of parasites of animals with emphasis on human pathogenic parasites.
-Identification of the parasites from human material is also included.
-One hour lecture and two hours laboratory per week.
+This covers basic skills, principles, and techniques for the staining, culturing, isolation, and identification of parasites, viruses, and fungi of medical importance are emphasized in this course.
+This course covers the morphology, physiology life cycles, and epidemiology of parasites with emphasis on human pathogenic parasites.
+Identification of the parasites, viruses, and fungi from human material is also included.
+Once hour lecture and two hours laboratory each week.
 Credit, two semester hours.

-MLT 2614 Pathogenic Microbiology
+MLT 2614 Pathogenic Microbiology II